 Co-founder and Communications Director

-Victoria Collier directs communications for the NEDC.
+Victoria Collier directs communications and research for the NEDC and is the publisher of the NEDC website.
 She is the author of the 2012 Harper’s Magazine cover story “How to Rig an Election” which helped to catalyze NEDC organizing efforts.
-Collier organized the Representative Democracy branch of the 2013 National Democracy Convention, and in 2014 was instrumental in launching the Justice Action Mobilization Network working at the intersect of Climate, Social and Democracy Justice.
-She has been a public speaker at the Institute for Policy Studies, the Left Forum, and as a guest on radio shows nationwide including ABC, Pacifica, and NPR.
-She writes on democracy and social justice for Truthout.org.
+She has been a public speaker on Election Integrity at the Institute for Policy Studies and as a guest on radio shows nationwide including ABC, and NPR.

 Jeff is a key NEDC Board member and consultant to NEDC for national policy advocacy.
 Jeff has also Chaired the Distributed Generation Division of the Solar Energy Industries Association since 2005, and serves on the Union of Concerned Scientists National Advisory Board.